manju-minji/wwdc20/README.md

 You can learn the basic concepts of function call, iteration, condition with playing the piano.

-It was made to help music lovers learn coding with fun.
+It helps to music lovers learn coding with fun.

 ![screenshot](https://github.com/manju-minji/wwdc20/blob/master/screenshot.jpeg?raw=true)